Early careers

 You’ll record your responses to a number of questions under timed conditions.
 Consider why you want to join PwC and practice by recording yourself and reviewing your performance.
 Consider how you deliver your response and the structure of your response, is it clear for the reviewer to understand your key points?
 Find out more on our Video Interview page.

 You’ll work in groups and individually on a variety of case studies that will help you learn about the work we do.
-You can also access our Employability Hub which will help you prepare for this stage of the process.
+You can also access our assessment centre elearn on our Employability Hub which will help you prepare for this stage of the process.

 Before joining

-The final stage of your recruitment journey will involve an in-person event held in one of our regional office hubs to celebrate your success and launch your career at PwC.
-You’ll be able to find out more about PwC as a firm and what we offer our employees while networking with people from the business and fellow offer holders.
-These events will be held on a regular basis and you’ll be invited to register for the next upcoming event for the region you’re joining once you receive your offer.
+You'll be invited to an in-person event held in the office you are joining, to celebrate your success and launch your career at PwC.
+You’ll be able to find out more about PwC as a firm and what we offer our employees whilst networking with people from the business and fellow offer holders.
+These events are a great way to experience your base office and you’ll be invited to register for the event once you receive your offer.

 There are opportunities for you to come and meet us before you join but this would be dependent on the office or business unit.
 Your local recruiter will be able to provide further details.